-Negative Temperature Coefficient Sensors
+Engine Coolant Temperature Sensors

-The ECM activates components like the engine's cooling fans to maintain proper operating temperature.
-The PCM uses different strategies programmed into its lookup tables for hot and cold operating conditions.
-This signal will affect EGR flow, enrich fuel mixtures, and delay torque converter or A/C compressor engagement.
+The ECM activates components like the engine's cooling fans to maintain proper engine operating temperature.
+It uses different strategies programmed into its lookup tables for hot and cold operating conditions.
+This signal will affect EGR flow, fuel mixtures, and delay torque converter clutch or A/C compressor engagement.

 Excessive resistance in the connector or anywhere in the circuit alters the signal, increasing injector pulse width and advancing the engine's ignition timing.